ChenKen9869/DCA-IOT-system/README.md

 ## Architecture

-The system is made up by following
+The system is made up by following architecture.